inchworks/picinch/docs/administrator.md

 Each user has a role.
 A `friend` can view slideshows limited to friends, but not add slideshows.
 A `curator` can edit slideshows, information pages and diary events.
 An `admin` has full control of the website, including adding or removing users, information pages, and diaries.

 ## Additional Content
 As administrator you can add additional information pages and menu items with `Admin > Pages`.
 Specify the menu path for a page as `name` for a top-level menu item or `name.sub` for a dropdown menu item.
 A leading "`.`", i.e. `.name` specifies a page without a menu item.
-Pages are accessed by `https://<your-domain/info/name` or `/info/name.sub`.
+Pages are referenced by `https://<your-domain>/info/name` or `/info/name.sub`.

 Similarly, diaries can be added with `Admin > Diaries`.
 Typically just one diary is sufficient.
 By default the next upcoming event in each diary is shown automatically on the home page.
 Diaries are accessed by `https://<your-domain/diary/name` or `/diary/name.sub`.